The DESI Y1 RR Lyrae catalog II: The metallicity dependency of pulsational properties, the shape of the RR Lyrae instability strip, and metal rich RR Lyrae: The edges of the RR Lyrae instability strip

+We adopt a non-parametric deconvolution approach based on the Richardson–Lucy (RL) iterative algorithm \citep{Richardson1972,Lucy1974}, applied separately to RRab and RRc stars.
+In each metallicity bin, the observed \teff\ distribution is represented by a normalized histogram and modeled as the convolution of an intrinsic probability distribution function (PDF) with measurement uncertainties.
+Because the temperature errors are heteroscedastic, we approximate them within each bin by a single effective Gaussian kernel whose width is taken as the median \teff\ uncertainty.
+The RL iteration is initialized with the observed histogram and computed using Fast Fourier Transform-based convolutions implementation in {\tt scipy}.
+The solution is evolved for a fixed number of iterations $N_{\rm iter}$, which acts as a regularization parameter limiting noise amplification.

+To assess the adequacy of the recovered intrinsic PDF, we perform forward modeling by drawing Monte Carlo samples from the RL solution, reconvolving them with the empirical distribution of temperature uncertainties in the bin.
+The resulting distribution is compared to the observed \teff\ histogram to verify consistency, which is achieved with 30 and 10 iterations for RRab and RRc stars.
+From the intrinsic PDF, we compute the 1st, 5th, 16th, 50th, 84th, 95th, and 99th percentiles, and adopt the 1st percentile of the intrinsic RRab \teff\ distribution and 99th percentile of the intrinsic RRc \teff\ distribution as operational, percentile-based edges of the instability strip (per metallicity bin).
+We acknowledge that this choice of percentile thresholds is inherently arbitrary, and the obtained instability strip edges should be regarded as a pragmatic, data-driven definition rather than a physically sharp boundary.

+Similar to the methodology used in Section~\ref{sec:OoAndBailey}, we find linear trends in the reported percentile-based \teff\ limits in the [Fe/H] range explored, hence we fit linear relations for them.
+The results of this exercise are shown in Figure~\ref{fig:teffmetcorrelation} and can be expressed as

-Figure~\ref{fig:teffmetcorrelation} depicts these correlations for both RRab and RRc.
-These equations show that the \teff\ of the instability strip boundaries are mildly correlated with metallicities, with the exception of the RE of the $1\sigma$ selection, where the correlation is negligible.
-Based on these definitions of the instability strip boundaries, we would expect the RE to lie somewhere between 5956\,K and 6079\,K for field stars in the inner halo ([Fe/H] $\sim-1.6$\,dex), and between 5940\,K and 6076\,K for a more metal-poor stellar population ([Fe/H] $\sim-2.0$\,dex).
-Similarly, one would expect a BE in the range [7219, 7340]\,K for [Fe/H] $\sim-1.6$\,dex, and [7177, 7307]\,K for [Fe/H] $\sim-2.0$\,dex.
+These equations show that the data-driven blue boundary of the instability strip is correlated with metallicity, while for the RE the correlation is negligible.
+Based on these definitions of the instability strip boundaries, we would expect the RE to lie at around 6080\,K for field stars in the inner halo ([Fe/H] $\sim-1.6$\,dex) and for a more metal-poor stellar population ([Fe/H] $\sim-2.0$\,dex).
+We note that, in the [Fe/H] range [$-2.0$,$-1.0$], the shape of the correlation found with this method for the RE is in remarkable agreement with that from our trapezoid model, with an offset of $\sim60$\,K. On the hotter side, we find a BE close to 7270\,K for [Fe/H] $\sim-1.6$\,dex and 6240\,K for [Fe/H] $\sim-2.0$\,dex.